Skip to main content

-Marker.io's Network Requests Recorder is part of our Developer Tools suite, designed to help developers easily understand, reproduce, and fix issues faster by providing logs of all network requests that occurred during a session.
-This guide is a step-by-step walkthrough of how to use the Network Requests Recorder.
+Marker.io's Network Requests Recorder is a key part of our Developer Tools suite, designed to help developers easily understand, reproduce, and fix issues faster by providing detailed logs of all network requests that occurred during a session.
+This guide provides a comprehensive overview of how to use the Network Requests Recorder.

 How it Works